wenzhixin/bootstrap-table/site/docs/extensions/reorder-columns.md

 - **Detail:**

-   Allow to drag only the rows that have the css class as attribute.
+  Allow to drag only the rows that have the CSS class as an attribute.

 - **Default:** `null`